Exact solution of Kerr black hole perturbations via CFT$_2$ and instanton counting. Greybody factor, Quasinormal modes and Love numbers: Abstract

 \section{Abstract}

-\textbf{Abstract}: We give the exact solution to the connection problem of the \textit{confluent} Heun equation, by making use of the explicit expression of irregular Virasoro conformal blocks as sums over partitions via the AGT correspondence.
-Under the appropriate dictionary, this provides the exact connection coefficients of the radial and angular parts of the Teukolsky equation for the Kerr black hole, which we use to extract the finite frequency greybody factor, quasinormal modes and Love numbers.
+We give explicit expressions for the finite frequency greybody factor, quasinormal modes and Love numbers of Kerr black holes by computing the exact connection coefficients of the radial and angular parts of the Teukolsky equation.
+This is obtained by solving the connection problem of the \textit{confluent} Heun equation in terms of the explicit expression of irregular Virasoro conformal blocks as sums over partitions via the AGT correspondence.
 In the relevant approximation limits our results are in agreement with existing literature.
 The method we use can be extended to solve the linearized Einstein equation in other interesting gravitational backgrounds.